 Section 1: Administration of Election

-Elections are held every year for the positions of Chair, Co-chair, and Area Representatives in accordance the election procedures as approved by the Los Angeles.
+Elections are held every odd year for the positions of Chair, Co-chair, and Area Representatives in accordance the election procedures as approved by the city of Los Angeles.

+Section 2: Governing Board Structure and Voting

+The number of Board seats, the eligibility requirements for holding any specific Board seats, and which Stakeholders may vote for the Board seats are noted in Attachment B

-Section Minimum Voting Age
+Section 3 Minimum Voting Age

-takeholders who are 16 years of age
+Except with respect to a Youth Board Seat, a stakeholder must be at least 16 years of age on the day of the election or selection to be eligible to vote.
+[See Admin.
+Code §§ 22.814(a) and 22.814(c)]

-Section : Method of Verifying Stakeholder Status
+Section 4: Method of Verifying Stakeholder Status